 All potential employees must complete the online job application.
 Applicants selected for interview process will have their references and driving records checked.
 If an offer of employment is made, further physical examination and substance abuse testing will be performed.

 If you have questions regarding potential employment, you may telephone our office at 704-216-8900 during normal business hours (8 a.m. to 5 p.m.) and ask to speak with a Division Chief or Chief of the Department.

 Open Application Process

 Our Fire Division has responsibility to coordinate the County’s fire and rescue services, and to provide fire investigation, inspections, and hazardous permitting services and assistance in most areas of the county.
 Fire prevention and preparedness information/training is also provided to citizens and businesses by division staff.
-Applications for this division are taken only on an as needed basis, and vacancies are posted by our County Human Resources Department.
+Applications for this division are taken only on an as needed basis.

 Emergency Management Division

 Our Emergency Management Division provides preparedness, response, mitigation, and recovery planning activities for the entire county including the municipalities.
 Encouraging multi-agency and jurisdictional functions, the Division also acts as the central coordination and distribution point for Homeland Security planning and related activities as well.
-Applications for this division are taken only on an as needed basis, and vacancies are posted by our County Human Resources Department.
+Applications for this division are taken only on an as needed basis.